 Krytex, a high-tech cleaning company, needed to enter its futuristic era to welcome a newer and larger volume of consumers.
 To do that, they tapped Dmitriy Ten’s design expertise for a rebranding overhaul.
 The result?
 An out-of-this-world design that lures in patrons and new customers alike.

-And to maintain its high-end character, the designers kept the text and design elements at a minimum.
-No other visuals distract the consumer from reading the brand name, variant and concise product description.
+To maintain its high-end character, the designers kept the text and design elements at a minimum.
+No other visuals distract the consumer from reading the brand name, variant, and concise product description.